-One way to bring relevancy to a lesson is to show students how things learned in a history class may actually creep into modern life.
+Bring relevance to your history lessons by showing students how things learned in a history class may actually creep into modern life.
 For example, the vocabulary words learned in an early man lesson plan are, unlike early man, still around and thriving.
-Further, using recent discoveries and current resource materials can demonstrate how there are entire bodies of research and career paths fueled by delving into history and even prehistory.
+Using recent discoveries and current resource materials can demonstrate how there are entire bodies of research and career paths fueled by delving into history and even prehistory.

 The article "Defrosting The Past" discusses recent finds made regarding early humans due to melting glaciers in North America.
 Terms taught in almost any unit on early man are used throughout the article and there is a misuse of the word artifact which can be used to test students' reading skills and comprehension.
 Being able to identify the error and explain it is just one of the tasks in the early man lesson plan presented below.
 A downloadable vocabulary list and a discussion questions handout are included.

 Enable students to see vocabulary terms used in a published article and to promote critical thinking and reading comprehension.
 It is part of a series that emphasizes teaching without textbooks.